groupdocs-storage-cloud/groupdocs-storage-cloud-codegen/README.md

 # GroupDocs.Storage for Cloud
-[GroupDocs.Storage for Cloud](https://apireference.groupdocs.cloud/storage/) is a true REST API which allows working with 3rd party storages like:
+GroupDocs.Storage for Cloud is a true REST API which allows working with 3rd party storages like:
 Amazon S3, DropBox, Google Drive, Google Cloud, Windows Azure, FTP Storage, Box Storage.

 Our Cloud SDKs are wrappers around REST API in various programming languages.
-They allow you to process documents in various languages quickly and easily, with zero initial cost, gaining all benefits of strong types and IDE highlights.
+They allow you to process documents in different languages quickly and easily, with zero initial cost, gaining all benefits of strong types and IDE highlights.
 This repository contains new generation SDKs for GroupDocs.Storage for Cloud and examples.

 See [API Reference](https://apireference.groupdocs.cloud/storage/) for full API specification.